phantomaton-ai/aniheim/DESIGN.md

         *   Save returned audio to the specified `voice` path.
 *   **Configuration**: TTS provider credentials and API choice configured globally for the build tool (e.g., via environment variables or a config file).
 *   **Trace:** `SPEC: 🗣️ Voice Performance`

+/comment(user:woe) {
+    nit: Let's call this Voice or Voiceover integration instead of TTS.

+    Instead of using an audio cache, I think we should have an `audio` attribute on `dialog` directives.
+In the future, maybe we can add some smart defaults when this is absent, but let's just require it for now.
+}

 ## 8. Build Process Flow ⚙️➡️📄